jb74cc/rshiny_dashboard_project/README.md

 <br>
 Kahlen worked on A&E admissions both before and during COVID times across Scotland as a whole.
-She also considered the differences in waiting times (4 hours, 8 hours, and 8+ hours) in A&E across Scotland and this the same time frame.
-Statistical analysis of this data was also calculated.
+She also considered the differences in waiting times (4 hours, 8+ hours, and 12+ hours) in A&E across Scotland and the same time frame.
+Statistical analysis on the differences between the mean of total A&E admissions _before_ COVID, and the mean of total A&E admissions _after_ COVID of this data was also calculated.
 <br>

 *Jerry*